inkanfung/LoanCalculator/KanOnerioSolution/README.md

 ## 3. Adding support for other financial products, such as credit cards, using a modular approach.

+1. Immediately I can of is separating the concepts in interfaces/abstract classes

 ## 4. Scaling the solution to handle a large number of calculations per second.